Eight Sleep Pod 5 Cover Review: Insights After Four Years as a User

 Day to Day Operations

 The Eight Sleep app has four tabs: an overview, scheduled temperatures with manual control, alarms and sleep tracking.
-In over two years with Eight Sleep, they’ve had three major app redesigns, which shows they’re striving to improve things, but it’s annoying to relearn a new interface that frequently.
+In over two years with Eight Sleep, they’ve had four major app redesigns, which shows they’re striving to improve things, but it’s annoying to relearn a new interface frequently.

 After the initial setup, I just let the scheduled temperatures do their thing and only use the app for sleep tracking.

-On nights where I felt hotter than normal in the middle of the night, I’d often avoid lowering the temp because I didn’t want to blind myself from the bright light of my phone.
-In previous reviews, I asked for a remote, but the tappable area is better and the largest difference between the Pod 3 and the Pod 4.
+With older Eight Sleep generations, on nights where I felt hotter than normal in the middle of the night, I’d often avoid lowering the temp because I didn’t want to blind myself from the bright light of my phone.
+The Pod 4 solved this with tappable zones, but Eight Sleep switched to physical temperature buttons with the Pod 5.
+This is the most noticeable difference between the two models.
+Personally, I'm fine with either method, but my wife, along with most people on the internet, seems to prefer the new physical buttons.

 Health and Sleep Tracking